 Transfer Admissions Requirements

 Wentworth considers transfer applicants for Fall and Spring entrance.
-The next application round will be available for Spring 2022 entrance and the application will become available in mid-September 2021.
+The application for Spring 2022 entrance and Fall 2022 entrance is now available.

 Transfer Application Requirements